 Whether or not you have a pet, you can still volunteer as part of our Animal-Assisted Therapy (AAT) Program!
 We need volunteers to go with each Paws Can Heal team on their AAT visits.
 They help keep our patients safe, gather data on the patient visit and help patients meet their treatment goals.

 Watch the video: Animal-Assisted Therapy Volunteer Escort

 All prospective volunteers must become a registered In-hospital volunteer.
-Visit the Getting Started page to learn more about becoming an In-hospital volunteer.
+Return to the Volunteer page to register to become an In-hospital volunteer.